The Break-down of the Cakravatin Empire

 The Naga king then, through his magic manifestation, created flood to submerge the palace.
 Many people died by drowning.
 After king Senakaraja's death, only people who lived in the floating house survived.
 One of the Mahathera and people who looked after the Emerald Buddha consented on saving the Buddha image and the three sets of Tribidaka by moving them to the north by ship.

 The outcome of the flood was devastating.
-The Angkorian court lost everything including the Emerald Buddha, and could no longer sustain itself to stand against the next change of events.
-The chronicle then mentioned that a ruler of Sri Dharmaraja named attitaraja came with his troops to rescue both the Tribidaka and the Emerald Buddha and brought them to Sri Ayudhya (Sri Dharmaraja: The reestablishment of Sri Dharmaraja: King Adityavarman).
+The Angkorean court lost everything including the Emerald Buddha, and could no longer sustain itself to stand against the next change of events.
+The chronicle then mentioned that a ruler of Sri Dharmaraja named Attitaraja came with his troops to rescue both the Tribidaka and the Emerald Buddha and brought them to Sri Ayudhya (Sri Dharmaraja: The reestablishment of Sri Dharmaraja: King Adityavarman).
 The flood created by the Naga King during the reign of King Senakaraja was by far, an important factor in the fall of Angkor.
-In the memory of Khmer tradition, bad leadership is as much damaging the welfare of a country as any other external events that were known to destroy the country.
-Following the Mongol incursion, Angkor still survived and many Chinese source witnessed that Angkor was still a wealthy country.
+In the memory of Khmer folk, bad leadership is as much damaging to the welfare of a country as any other external events that were known to destroy the country.
+Following the Mongol incursion, Angkor still survived and many Chinese sources witnessed that Angkor was still a wealthy country.
 The advent of King Senakaraja once again inferred that morality of the leadership role was to be emphasized.
-The flood was of big magnitude and caused damage not only on Angkor but a widespread disaster throughout the eastern part of the mount Himalaya.
+The flood was of big magnitude and caused damage not only on Angkor but a widespread disaster throughout the eastern part of the mount Himalayas.
 The Nan tradition recorded an event that could link to the flooding of Angkor around the birth of a prince of Nan named Chao Pha Nong.